The Volcanoes Exploration Program at Pu'u O'o

 The data provided by the VEPP program comes from the Pu'u O'o vent, which is on the east flank of Kilauea, so it represents just a subset of the many monitoring activities of the Hawaiian Volcano Observatory.
 See the map below to find the location of Pu'u O'o.
 It is one of the vents in the East Rift zone, the source of most of Kilauea's recent lava flows.

-There are a variety of different instruments installed around Pu'u O'o to track what the volcano is doing in real time.
+There are a variety of different instruments installed around Pu'u O'o to track what the volcano is doing in real-time.
 The general purpose of these measurements is to alert the scientists who receive the data about whether an eruption is imminent.
 This goal is worthy enough, but there is also the overarching scientific goal of getting a better understanding of how the plumbing system of a volcano works in the short-term and in the long-term.
 Here is a list of the types of instruments that record the data we'll explore, and a brief description of each one.

 Pu'u O'o has two webcams that each take a snapshot every few minutes.
 One of them is mounted on the north rim of the crater and looks southward into the crater.
 The other one is installed on the southeast flank of Pu'u O'o.
 It looks east across the currently active vent.
-See map below and read the information on the VEPP website to find out more about how the webcams are used.

 An example of an Inflation-Deflation event recorded at Pu'u O'o and how I made these plots